 For reasons of confidentiality, earnings variables on the file were top-coded.
 The earnings variables include HRLYWAGE, BONSAMT, COMMAMT, TIPSAMT, DAYWAGE, WKLYAMT, GROSSPAY, MAKEAMT, and OTHRWAGE.
-A value of '-10' for one of these variables on a record indicates that the variable had a positive value and that the hourly rates of the earnings variable for the record was greater than or equal to \$100.00.
+A value of '-10' for one of these variables on a record indicates that the variable had a positive value and that the hourly rate for that earnings variable for the record was greater than or equal to \$97.50.
 To calculate the hourly rate for earnings types not reported on an hourly basis, the number of hours per week worked and in some cases the number of weeks worked were used in conjunction with the various amounts.
-(These calculated hourly rates do not appear on the file.)
-Earnings variables were not reconciled with income data collected elsewhere in the MEPS.
-Additionally, for confidentiality, the establishment size variables NUMEMPS (establishment size for jobs held by wage earners) and TOTLEMP (establishment size for self-employed jobs) were top-coded as '-10' for establishments sizes greater than or equal to 12,000 employees.
+These hours and weeks are included on the file along with the reported earnings amounts, but not the calculated hourly rates.
+(Earnings variables were not reconciled with income data collected elsewhere in the MEPS.)

+Also for confidentiality reasons, the establishment size variables NUMEMPS (establishment size for jobs held by wage earners) and TOTLEMP (establishment size for self-employed jobs) were top-coded as '-10' for establishment sizes greater than or equal to 10,000 employees.